vladimir-aubrecht/Keyboard/readme.md

 - Bluetooth 5.0.
 - Charging through USB-C.
 - Anodized aluminium frame of Filco Majestouch 2 design.
+- Part of case with connector is removable & replacable (to replace either connector or whole microcontroller for any other).

 Side features:
 - Except of LED drivers & sockets everything is on front side for soldering on JCLPCB side.